denk0403/PianoTiles/README.md

 # PianoTiles
 First attempt at PianoTiles game using Swing.
-It currently only plays one note repeatedly
+Visual mechanics are fully in place, but clicking currently only plays one note.
+This project is temporarily on hold.

 It looks like this: